Tower offers seamless support for GPG. Read on to find out what exactly you can do with GPG in Tower and find a list of Frequetly Asked Questions.

 ~/.gnupg/gpg.confif these values are missing there.

 After installing GPG on your machine, you need to configure the GPG binary in Tower.
-Open the Preferences dialog and select it on the "Git Config" tab.
+Open the Settings dialog and select it on the "Git Config" tab.

 What Can You Do With GPG in Tower?